mvdnbrk/laravel-mix-docs/extract.md

    .extract(['any', 'vendor', 'library']);
 ```

-Bundling all JavaScript into a single files does come with a potential downside: each time you change a minor detail in your application code, you must bust the cache for all users.
+Bundling all JavaScript into a single file does come with a potential downside: each time you change a minor detail in your application code, you must bust the cache for all users.
 That means all of your vendor libraries must be re-downloaded and cached.
 Yikes - not ideal!

 One solution is to isolate, or extract, your vendor libraries into their own file.